SchoolAI/ts-prompt/README.md

 ## Tests

 `ts-prompt` comes with a test suite of unit tests and a handful of integrtion tests.
-The integration tests call out to an OpenAI API endpoint and require a valid `OPENAI_API_KEY` to be set in the environment.
+The integration tests call out to an OpenAI API endpoint and require a valid `OPENAI_API_KEY` and `TOGETHER_API_KEY` to be set in the environment.
 To run the tests, use the following command:

 ```bash
 $ deno test